mailosaur/examples/go/README.md

 When you run the test, it:

-1. Uses the Mailosaur API to wait for an SMS message to arrive at the given phone number. (🚨 **NOTE:** Your must first set the `MAILOSAUR_PHONE_NUMBER` variable inside the `.env` file to your dedicated Mailosaur phone number.)
+1. Uses the Mailosaur API to wait for an SMS message to arrive at the given phone number. (**NOTE:** You must first set the `MAILOSAUR_PHONE_NUMBER` environment variable to your dedicated Mailosaur phone number — see the [Setup](#setup) section above.)

 2. Grabs the one-time password (OTP).